ON THIS PAGE: You will read about how to cope with challenges in everyday life after your child’s diagnosis. Use the menu to see other pages.

 Survivorship Resources: Cancer.Net offers information and resources to help survivors cope, including specific sections for children and teens and young adults.
 There is also a main section on survivorship for people of all ages.

-ASCO Answers Cancer Survivorship Guide: Get this 48-page booklet that helps people transition into life after treatment.
+ASCO Answers Guide to Cancer Survivorship: Get this 48-page booklet that helps people transition into life after treatment.
 It includes a blank treatment summary and survivorship care plan forms.
 The free booklet is available as a PDF, so it is easy to print.

 The next section offers Questions to Ask the Health Care Team to help start conversations with your child’s medical care team.
 Use the menu to choose a different section to read in this guide.